 The 11 Most Famous Oil Paintings By Caravaggio

-After that, he moved to Rome in the 1590s and started his early career both as a painter and criminal.
+After that, he moved to Rome in the 1590s and started his career as both a painter and criminal.
 Author Felix Witting explains that Caravaggio committed a series of crimes.
-Some of these included violence and defamation, just to mention a few.
-Eventually, Caravaggio’s criminal life lead him to the seemingly accidental killing of Tommasoni in a gang duel in 1606.
+Some of these even included violence and defamation.
+Eventually, his criminal life lead him to the seemingly accidental killing of Tommasoni in a gang duel in 1606.

 The cause of his death was unclear for a long time.
 However, a recent study of his remains by Michael Drancourt and his colleagues confirmed that he died from sepsis.
 It seems a wound he sustained in Naples after a fight got infected and eventually killed him.

 11. Basket of Fruit

 c.
-1599 | Oil on canvas | Biblioteca Ambrosiana (Milan)
+1599 | Oil on Canvas | Biblioteca Ambrosiana (Milan)

 10. Judith Beheading Holofernes

 c.
-1598-1602 | Oil on canvas | Galleria Nazionale d’Arte Antica (Rome)
+1598-1602 | Oil on Canvas | Galleria Nazionale d’Arte Antica (Rome)

-This painting shows the biblical passage from the Book of Judith where Judith gets the Assyrian general Holofernes drunk and then cuts his head off.
+This painting depicts the biblical passage from the Book of Judith where Judith gets the Assyrian general Holofernes drunk and then cuts his head off.
 Caravaggio decided to paint the most impactful moment: when Judith is severing the head.

-If you look around the scene and pay attention to the expressions, you get a much deeper feeling for the psychology of this painting.
-Aside from the obvious surprise and agony of Holofernes, if you look at Judith, her expression includes disgust, struggle, and uncertainty.
-Her helper looks on intensely too, yet away from the scene.
-Perhaps she is watching in case someone discovers the gruesome scene.
+Look closely at the expressions in the scene and you get a much deeper feeling for the psychology of this painting.
+Aside from the obvious surprise and agony of Holofernes, Judith’s expression is full of disgust, struggle, and uncertainty.
+Her helper looks on intensely too, albeit away from the scene.
+Perhaps she is keeping an eye out in case someone discovers the gruesome scene.

 According to Andrea Pomella, this is the first painting in a series of works where Caravaggio explores the tragic meaning of life.
 The striking realism and expression on the faces convey the anxiety of the painter.

-Author John L. Varriano explains this is also the first painting where Caravaggio starts using incisions into the materials to carve contours, which reinforces the contrast between light and dark in his tenebrism style.
+Author John L. Varriano explains this is also the first painting where Caravaggio starts using incisions in the materials to carve contours, which reinforces the contrast between light and dark in his tenebrism style.

 9. Supper at Emmaus

-1601 | Oil on canvas | National Gallery (London)
+1601 | Oil on Canvas | National Gallery (London)

-According to Larry Keith, this is one of Caravaggio’s most highly touched up paintings and required a great amount of planning and preparation.
+According to Larry Keith, this is one of Caravaggio’s most highly touched-up paintings and required a great amount of planning and preparation.
 Overall, we can see a more sophisticated development of his artistic skills.

-The more elaborate composition creates the drama, instead of the stark tenebrism of the Milan version.
+The more elaborate composition creates drama, instead of the stark tenebrism of the Milan version.
 According to Giulio Bora, this is because, in the London version, he borrows from the mannerism techniques we can see in Michelangelo or Raphael.

 8. The Taking of Christ

-1602 | Oil on canvas | National Gallery of Ireland (Dublin)
+1602 | Oil on Canvas | National Gallery of Ireland (Dublin)

 According to Andrea Pomella, the dramatism of this scene shines through the entangling of the bodies in the painting.
-Even though there is no clear setting or background to this scene, the figures alone and the drama are sufficient.
-This is the key moment when Judas betrays Christ at the garden.
+Even though there is no clear setting or background to this scene, the figures alone and the drama created are sufficient.
+This is the key moment when Judas betrays Christ in the garden.

-Thankfully for us, the senior conservator of the national gallery of Ireland, Sergio Benedetti, found it amongst the collection of some Jesuit priests in Dublin in the 90s and expertly identified it as an authentic Caravaggio.
+Thankfully for us, the senior conservator of the National Gallery of Ireland, Sergio Benedetti, found it amongst the collection of some Jesuit priests in Dublin in the 90s and expertly identified it as an authentic Caravaggio.

 7. Amor Vincit Omnia

-1601-2 | Oil on canvas | Gemäldegalerie (Berlin)
+1601-2 | Oil on Canvas | Gemäldegalerie (Berlin)

 The theme of the painting is clear: love conquers all.
 Here we see Cupid trampling over items related to reason, science, and war.
 This is, in fact, a fairly common subject of the time, but Caravaggio’s twist turned it into an instant classic.

 If we look at this Cupid, he is charming but far from the beautiful god of ancient history.
-He has crooked teeth and appears incredibly childish, which is very far removed from the angelic and platonic Cupid of the Renaissance and ancient Rome.
+He has crooked teeth and appears incredibly childish, which is very far removed from the angelic and platonic Cupid of the Renaissance and Ancient Rome.

-c.1596 | Oil on canvas | Uffizi (Florence)
+c.1596 | Oil on Canvas | Uffizi (Florence)

-Art historian Ann Sutherland Harris states that this is the most polished out of all the half-length paintings of young men that Caravaggio did during his early career.
-In addition, she points out this is one of the few paintings that was never copied.
+Art historian Ann Sutherland Harris says this is the most polished of all the half-length paintings of young men that Caravaggio produced early in his career.
+She also points out that this is one of the few paintings that was never copied.

-1597-99 | Oil on canvas | The Galleria Nazionale d’Arte Antica (Rome)
+1597-99 | Oil on Canvas | Galleria Nazionale d’Arte Antica (Rome)

-According to Mary Ann Mattoon, this is another painting by Caravaggio that transforms art and the way we see this story of Narcissus.
+This is another painting by Caravaggio, according to Mary Ann Mattoon, that transforms art and the way we see the story of Narcissus.
 The trick is all in the water.
 Caravaggio uses his mastery of light and shadow, along with his realism of movement and form, to create two parallel images of narcissus.

 You might also see that the centre of gravity is off balance.
-So if you view this painting in person and feel a little dizzy, lightheaded, or slightly off, don’t worry, this is normal.
-Just take a moment to sit down; you’ve fallen victim to Caravaggio’s mastery of perception and drama.
+So, if you view this painting in person and feel a little dizzy, lightheaded, or slightly off, don’t worry.
+This is normal.
+Just take a moment to sit down—you’ve fallen victim to Caravaggio’s mastery of perception and drama.

 4. The Cardsharps

-c.1594 | Oil on canvas | Kimbell Art Museum (Fort Worth)
+c.1594 | Oil on Canvas | Kimbell Art Museum (Fort Worth)

 According to Sybille Ebert-Schifferer, Caravaggio knew the literary fashions of the time.
-And as it often happens, one art method borrows from another.
-Aware of the picaresque novels from Spain that were ever so successful, with ruffians, tricksters, and the ordinary people as their protagonists, he would have thought this would also make perfect characters for his paintings.
-According to Ann Sutherland Harris, if we look closely, we will notice that the characters in this painting are similar to those in “The Calling of St Matthew.”
+And as often happens, one art method borrows from another.
+Aware of the successful picaresque novels from Spain with ruffians, tricksters, and ordinary people as their protagonists, he would have thought these characters perfect for his paintings.
+According to Ann Sutherland Harris, if we look closely, we notice that the characters in this painting are similar to those in The Calling of St. Matthew.

-3. The Calling of St Matthew
+3. The Calling of St. Matthew

-1599-1600 | Oil on canvas | San Luigi dei Francesi (Rome)
+1599-1600 | Oil on Canvas | San Luigi dei Francesi (Rome)

 This painting is interesting because, according to Juliet Benner, it is full of spiritual power.
 The huge size of this painting in its current location (which is a relatively small chapel) means the message is impossible to miss.
 The pointing hand of Jesus to the tax collector Levi, who will later become Matthew, is a clear and commanding invitation to join Christ.

 Marjorie Cohee Manifold explains that, if you notice the window on the upper area of the painting and follow the light to the pointing hand, this helps understand the story.
 Benner notes that the darkness of the room symbolizes Levi/Matthew’s soul, while the piercing light is the clear road to salvation.

-If you take a closer look, the five characters were actually gambling, and as Jesus comes to announce his mission, the scene breaks up.
+If you take a closer look, the five characters were actually gambling.
+Then, as Jesus comes to announce his mission, the scene breaks up.
 This would have looked rather out of place in a church despite the topic of conversion.

-1597 | Oil on canvas mounted on wood | Uffizi (Florence)
+1597 | Oil on Canvas Mounted on Wood | Uffizi (Florence)

-Here Caravaggio painted the very moment where Perseus cut off Medusa’s head.
-Mieke Bal states that, unless you see this Medusa in the flesh, her gaze gets lost in translation.
+Here, Caravaggio painted the very moment when Perseus cut off Medusa’s head.
+Unless you see this Medusa in the flesh, her gaze gets lost in translation says Mieke Bal.
 In this digital version, Medusa seems to be looking away, terrified by her fate.

-Unfortunately, this is one of the many issues we get with decontextualized art.
-Either way, the expression of absolute shock is as realistic as it gets, and so is the perfect depiction of the snakes in Medusa’s head.
+Unfortunately, this is one of the many issues we have with decontextualized art.
+Either way, the expression of absolute shock is as realistic as it gets, as is the perfect depiction of the snakes in Medusa’s head.

 Finally, this piece is also important because of Caravaggio’s patron.
-This was the second artwork that Cardinal Francesco Del Monte commissioned from him.
-In fact, it is thanks to the patronage from this cardinal, diplomat, and art collector, that Caravaggio found his place as a stable artist despite his run-ins with the law.
+It was the second artwork that Cardinal Francesco Del Monte commissioned from him.
+In fact, it is thanks to the patronage of this cardinal, diplomat, and art collector, that Caravaggio found his place as a stable artist despite his run-ins with the law.
 Without the help of people such as Del Monte, Caravaggio may have struggled to keep up his momentum.

 1. Conversion On the Way to Damascus

-1601 | Oil on canvas | Santa Maria del Popolo (Rome)
+1601 | Oil on Canvas | Santa Maria del Popolo (Rome)